-Inside the tiny house that is home to the Carpenter family, nestled in the suburbs of London Emma looked up at her Mum.
-“Mummy the sunshine in my picture, ” she said pointing to the drawing on the fridge door “it is sunshine colour, isn’t it?
-And the grass with Daddy and Mummy it is grass colour isn’t it”?
-A frown sat on her face as she pursed her lips while waiting for an answer.
+Inside the tiny house that is nestled in the suburbs of London Emma looked up at her Mum.
+“Mummy the sunshine in my picture, ” she said pointing to the drawing on the fridge door “it is sunshine colour, isn’t it … And the grass with Daddy and Mummy, it is grass colour isn’t it?”
+A frown sat on her face as she pursed her lips; waiting for an answer.
 Mary crouched beside her daughter and explained about colour and name, she drew her a colour chart while her little brother straddled Mary’s hip.
 Mary told her the colours of their clothes and the cushions on the sofa.
 During the day they sang colour songs and told rainbow stories, drew rainbows to add to the already crowded fridge door.
-Emma and Tom went to bed that night tired and happy, knowing that tomorrow would be Christmas.
+Emma and Tom Carpenter, went to bed that night tired and happy, knowing that tomorrow would be Christmas.

 Mary wiggled and hummed to the music on the radio as she cut the last sausage roll and wiped her hands on the tea towel stuck in her waistband.
 Throughout the house, the air was thick with the scent of pastry and cinnamon and the sounds of happiness.
 The question forgot in the excitement of the day.